jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/permissionsList/permissionsList.rst

      - Allows to view envelopes on approval list page
    * - AIAssistantChat
      - 2020
-     - Allows the user to interact with the AI assistant via chat.
+     - Allows to use the AI assistant chat
    * - categoryManage
      - 3000
      - Allows to create, update and move categories in particular mailbox